namvnngu/namvnngu.github.io/drafts/writing.md

   - `git reset --<mode> HEAD~<n>` is a command with two placeholders, `<mode>` and `<n>`.

 Let's build the command manager in Bash in the below sections.
+I will use in-line comments to explain what each line is.

 I have a tip.
 If you do not understand what a command is and what their flags or options are, you can run the `man` command with a command name to read its